|Society for Music Teacher Education||Council for Band Education|

 - Provide leadership in the establishment of standards for certification of music teachers.

 - Serve as an arm of NAfME in influencing developments in music teacher education and in the certification of music teachers.

 Society for Research in Music Education

 The Society for Research in Music Education (SRME) seeks to encourage and improve the quality of scholarship and research within the music education profession.
-The SRME consists of all subscribers of the Journal of Research in Music Education (JRME).
-Visit the SRME page for more information including a list of state research chairs and a link to the Special Research Interest Groups (SRIGs).
+The Executive Committee of SRME oversees two research journals: Journal of Research in Music Education (JRME) and Update: Applications of Research in Music Education.
+Visit the SRME page for more information including a link to the Special Research Interest Groups (SRIGs).